-The Office of the Attorney General should amend its billing policy to clearly define how it will bill clients that are wholly or partially funded through non-general funds.
+The Office of the Attorney General should amend its billing policy to clearly define how it will bill clients that are wholly or partially funded through nongeneral funds.
 (Chapter 5)

-The Office of the Attorney General should amend its billing policy to require attorneys to record all hours worked if they provide services to billable clients.
+The Office of the Attorney General should amend its billing policy to require attorneys to record all hours worked if they are responsible for providing services to billable clients.
 (Chapter 5)

 The Office of the Attorney General (OAG) should enter into a memorandum of understanding (MOU) with each client that has one or more OAG attorneys assigned to it full-time.
-MOUs should be structured so that clients pay only for the estimated portion of time that attorneys spend providing services to non-general fund programs.
+MOUs should be structured so that clients only pay for the estimated portion of time that attorneys spend providing services to nongeneral fund programs.
 (Chapter 5)